 How to Negotiate Settlements from ERC Debt Collection

-Are you being hounded by calls and letters from ERC debt collection?
-If you are, you likely feel anxious every time you go to the mailbox or your phone rings.
+Are you being hounded by If you are, you likely feel anxious every time you go to the mailbox or your phone rings.
 After all, if you could afford to pay off your debt, you would, right?

 The bad news is that ignoring ERC debt collection calls and notices won't make them go away.
 The good news?
 You don't have to confront them alone.
 DoNotPay can help you deal with debt collectors, from forcing them to stop breaking laws designed to protect you to negotiating settlements on your behalf.